ballerina-platform/ballerina-release/release-notes/swan-lake-alpha5-release-note.md

 ##### Log Package Updates

-- Changed the time format in log output to RFC3339
+- Changed the time format in the log output to RFC3339.
 - Added validation to check log levels in Config.toml file

 ##### Sql Package Updates